NexPlayer/Android-SDK/agora.md

 ```

 #### 4. Join channel
-Joins channel with default values.
+Join channel with default values.
 Token and channel name will be the same for this demo (read from remote)

 ```java
 mRtcEngine.joinChannel([channel token], [channel name], null, 0);